You have no items in your cart.

 - And anyone who wants to have a blast!

 Our first-ever History Hunt game was one of several events we sponsored to commemorate Horace Greeley’s 200th birthday.
-At the time, the game ran for only one month.
-We are happy (and proud!) to redesign this fantastic puzzle hunt so that players can participate on an on-going basis.
+It has evolved from a low-tech paper game to a web-based game to now an app-based game.

 Players are led though the life and times of Horace Greeley, starting at the Historical Society (Greeley’s very own summer home) and quickly jumping out “to the field.”
 Be prepared to walk in and around town, follow maps, solve puzzles, and search for caches.